ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 ## Expose public secure entry points to the secure box
 [Go to top](#overview)

-So far the code in the secure box cannot communicate to other boxes.
-To let other boxes call functions in our secure box you can define public secure entry points.
-These entry points can map to private functions within the context of a secure box, and the arguments and return values are automatically serialized using an RPC protocol to ensure no private memory can be leaked to external boxes.
+So far, the code in the secure box cannot communicate to other boxes.
+To let other boxes call functions in our secure box, you can define public secure entry points.
+These entry points can map to private functions within the context of a secure box, and an RPC protocol automatically serializes the arguments and return values to ensure no private memory can leak to external boxes.

 You can define a public secure entry point to retrieve the index value from the secure box.
-This index value is increased every time the `SW2` button is pressed.
+This index value increases every time you press the `SW2` button.

 ### Defining a secure entry point

-Create a new source file, `~/code/uvisor-example/source/secure_box.h`.
-In here we will define the functions that can be called through RPC.
+Create a new source file, `~/code/uvisor-example/source/secure_box.h`, where you will define the functions that you can call through RPC.

 ```cpp
 /* ~/code/uvisor-example/source/secure_box.h */